By Audience10 tools reviewed

 DM Champ wins for med spas and clinics generating inquiries through Instagram, WhatsApp, and Facebook DMs, where prospects send before/after photos and want answers fast.
 Boulevard and Aesthetic Record win for in-clinic operations: booking, EMR, charting, and HIPAA compliance.

-The best AI tools for med spas and clinics in 2026 combine an EMR/booking platform (Boulevard from $158/mo or Aesthetic Record from $15/user/mo) with an AI sales agent for inquiries (DM Champ from $27/mo).
+The best AI tools for med spas and clinics in 2026 combine an EMR/booking platform (Boulevard from $158/mo or Aesthetic Record from $15/user/mo) with an AI sales agent for inquiries (DM Champ via a one-time AppSumo lifetime deal from $59, or from $27/mo if you prefer to subscribe).
 DM Champ qualifies prospects across Instagram, WhatsApp, and Facebook, then books consultations into Google Calendar.
+If you want to size the upside first, the med spa treatment booking calculator shows what faster DM replies do to your monthly bookings.

 At a glance